 - You might find your original lender is the easiest and most cost-effective option.
 It often is.
 However, keep your options open for something more competitive

 - Considering hiring a professional or a lawyer to help you understand your new loan

-- Make sure interest rates are low if you do refinance
+- Make sure interest rates are lower if you do refinance

 While the market is not something you can control, your credit score is.
-The better your credit score is, the lower your interest rate will be which will ultimately save money.
+The better your credit score, the lower your interest rate will be.
 Having a high credit score also gives you more options.
 It will be easier to get approved with different lenders and for different types of refinancing if you have a good or excellent credit score.

 Steps to Refinance Your Mortgage